pmhalvor/website/README.md

 Changelog:
+- 2.1.0: Updated server to Ubuntu 4.23 and ensure environment vars present
+- 2.0.0: Migrated off of Azure.
+Everything is now soley hosted on Digial Ocean server
 - 1.1.4: current, recents, and plots loaded seperately from `/radio`, allowing for smoother user experience
 - 1.1.3: Radio branch now serving data locally for fewer server timeouts on page refresh
 - 1.1.2: Radio branch now has plots showing data from Azure storage